danhahn/css-site/src/pages/11/index.md

 badges: [javascript]
 ---

-This week we will talk more about Gatsby JS.
+This week we will talk about Gatsby JS and SCSS.

 <span class="more"></span>